-You can use the Big Dipper to find the brilliant star Capella in the constellation Auriga the Charioteer.
+Tonight, if you can see the Big Dipper, use its “pointer stars” to find the brilliant star Capella in the constellation Auriga the Charioteer.
 The top two bowl stars point toward Capella, as we depict on today’s sky chart.
+Also, look toward the bottom of this post for a photo of Venus returning to the western sky after sunset!

 The phrase spring up and fall down gives you some idea of the Big Dipper’s place in the evening sky.
 On fall evenings, the Big Dipper sits way down low in the northern sky.
 On spring evenings, the Big Dipper shines high above Polaris, the North Star.